sphexa-org/sphexa/README.md

 ```
 #### Toolchain requirements

-The C++ (.cpp) part of the code requires a **C++20 compiler**, at least GCC 11, clang 12 or cray-clang 14.
+The code requires a **C++20 compiler** for both the CPU and GPU parts.
-For CUDA (.cu), the minimum supported CUDA version is **CUDA 11.2** with a C++17 host compiler, e.g. GCC 9.3.0.

-For ease of use, the recommended minimum version of CUDA is 11.4.1 which supports GCC 11, providing both the required
-C++20 support and bug-free CUDA host compilation. [**NOTE:** CUDA/11.3.1 seems to have solved the compatibility issues with GCC 10.3.0]
+* GCC 12 and later
+* Clang 16 and later
+* CUDA 12 and later
+* ROCm 6 and later.
+ROCm 5 compiles, but has bugs preventing the reliable use of GPU-aware-MPI

 #### Compilation